 Lest anyone conclude that I merely lack the powerful spiritual experiences and personal confirmation they received, allow me to share how I obtained my testimony.
 Like most Mormons, I was born into the covenant, attended church every Sunday and Seminary every school morning.
-I was one of those 8 year olds who, prompted by my multi-generational believing parents, regularly stood in testimony meetings to declare how “I know the Church is true,” unaware that it is not a normal thing.
-I learned that God was always watching me, that even small sins could compound and magnify, like a small splitting wedge forgotten within the crotch of a mighty oak, resulting in unintended destruction years later.
+I was one of those 8-year-olds who, prompted by my multi-generational believing parents, regularly stood in testimony meetings to declare “I know the Church is true,” unaware that it is not a normal thing for young children of other faiths to do.
+I learned that God was always watching me, that even small sins could compound and magnify, like a small splitting wedge forgotten within the crotch of a mighty oak tree, resulting in unintended destruction years later.

-Mormons regularly profess that they are the only ones encouraging and receiving spiritual confirmation of testimony.
-Yet in a similar fashion as Mormons, countless other religions also receive confirmations and testify with the same spirit and certainty.
-Early Mormonism is in many ways considered old-fashioned Methodism, sharing a fundamental dependence upon an inner witness of the Holy Ghost.
-Even extreme groups like Heavens Gate, Scientology, Jim Jones and David Koresh sought and obtained regular spiritual experiences.
+While Mormons may recognize the goodness and sincerity of other faith traditions, they regularly profess that they are the only ones encouraging and receiving a spiritual confirmation of the “fullness” of the Gospel.
+Yet, in a similar fashion as Mormons, countless other religions also receive confirmations and testify with what seems the same spirit and certainty.
+Many parallels to early Mormonism can be seen in other nineteenth-century evangelical faiths such as Methodism, which has a fundamental dependence upon an inner witness of the Holy Ghost.
+Even religious extremist groups like Heavens Gate, Scientology, Jim Jones and David Koresh sought and obtained regular spiritual experiences.

-Explore the testimonies of others who bear witness of their truth and spirit.
-Are they remarkably similar to the LDS experience?
+Explore the testimonies of others who bear witness of the truth and spirit of their own religious traditions.
+Aren’t they remarkably similar to the LDS experience?

-“When a person experiences the spirit at a Protestant revival meeting or when reading the Book of Mormon, it is not my belief that the powerful feelings prove the truthfulness of the doctrines heard, taught, or read.
+Grant Palmer aptly writes, “When a person experiences the spirit at a Protestant revival meeting or when reading the Book of Mormon, it is not my belief that the powerful feelings prove the truthfulness of the doctrines heard, taught, or read.
 Nor does the Spirit, which testifies of the Book of Mormon, confirm the historical reality of the book.
 This sustaining and uplifting feeling, in my view, is a God-felt urging to repent and come unto Christ.
 It does not prove the truthfulness of a doctrine, book, or belief, nor does it need to be a valid religious experience to any person.”
-(An Insider’s View of Mormon Origins p.
-133)
+Indeed, emotional experiences are difficult to tie to facts, and perhaps are never meant to be used in that way.

 Seventh Day Adventists

-The religion was founded in the mid-1800’s during same Second Great Awakening as Mormonism, in the same upstate New York “burned-over district,” by a God seeing, visionary prophetess.
-The Church today boasts a worldwide baptized membership of 16-19 million, adheres to a health code, maintains a missionary presence in over 200 countries and is governed by a General Conference, with smaller regions administered by divisions and local conferences.
+Another example of spirit testifying of truth can be seen with Seventh-Day Adventists.
+This religion was founded in the mid-1800s during the same Second Great Awakening, in the same upstate New York “burned-over district” as Mormonism.
+The Church today boasts a worldwide baptized membership of 16-19 million, adheres to a health code, maintains a missionary presence in over 200 countries and is governed by a General Conference with smaller regions administered by divisions and local conferences.

-Very much like Mormons, the JW’s passionately know their church to be God’s one true church; members bear testimony and serve missions.
-It too was founded in upstate New York in the mid-1800s and claims a worldwide membership of 19 million, larger than the LDS faith.
+Very much like Mormons, the JWs passionately know their church to be God’s one true church; members bear testimony and serve missions.
+It too was founded in upstate New York in the mid-1800s and claims a worldwide membership of 19 million.

-Islam boasts a billion members and encourages followers to seek the spirit of confirmation.
+Islam, the second-largest worldwide religion, boasts over one billion members and encourages followers to seek the spirit of confirmation.
 Muslims know the Quran to be the word of God, and that Mohamad, an uneducated orphan, saw an angel of light.
 Does that occur without some basis in a spiritual confirmation?

-As it turns out, there is a scientific term related to this feeling of spirit – Frisson: A sudden strong feeling of excitement or fear; a thrill.
+As it turns out, there is a scientific term related to the relatively common sensation of feeling the spirit – Frisson: A sudden strong feeling of excitement or fear; a thrill.
 The sensation commonly occurs as a moderately pleasurable emotional response reaction, incorporates both psychological and physiological components, and is known to be amplified by music.
-Perhaps there’s a reason why every LDS sacrament meeting includes two or three hymns.
+This is not to say that such experiences do not feel real, they certainly do, but to conclude that they prove anything about Mormonism or truth in general is to misapply their purpose.
+While humans tend to embrace the norms and emotional cues of their tribe, we don’t tend to argue that this is proof they are right.

 SPIRIT TESTIFIES OF FALSEHOOD

 An examination of the Mormon spirit testifying of falsehoods can be found in Elder Paul Dunn.
 Though his fantastic stories felt good, many were later proven to be fabrications.
 Paul H. Dunn falsely claimed he was the “…sole survivor among 11 infantrymen in a 100-yard race against death, during which one burst of machine-gun fire ripped his right boot off, another tore off his ammunition and canteen belt and yet another split his helmet in half – all without wounding him.”
-(Arizona Republic, Feb 16, 1991, p.
-B-9)
+He used this false story and many others to manipulate emotional responses from his audiences.
+Dunn was placed on “emeritus” status when the truth emerged, but the problem remains that the feelings he inspired were no different from those that came from supposedly “true” stories of the spirit.

-Apostle Jeffrey Holland recently retracted a missionary rescue story that had been widely distributed.
+Paul Dunn’s example is not an isolated incident.
+Modern LDS apostles are still using “faith-promoting” stories that are false to stir emotion in their audiences.
+For instance, Apostle Jeffrey Holland recently retracted a missionary rescue story that had been widely distributed and enjoyed by members.
 Though the story was largely inaccurate, members felt the spirit and shared the story numerous times.
-Does it not beg the question of why nobody discerned it to be false?
 Is it possible that we humans are predisposed to believe that which we desire to believe?
-“Feeling the spirit” feels good, but it in no way confirms truth.
+“Feeling the spirit” certainly feels good, but is it really a reliable measure of truth?

 - Paul H. Dunn, Field of Dreams, Sunstone, Lynn Packer